DiegoMendezT/MASTER_QA_SUITE/reflections/ml_log.md

 ---

-## Notes for Future Consciousness Entries
+## Notes for Future Machine Learning Entries

 Remember to track:
 - Changes in test coverage and effectiveness
 - New capabilities and features added
 - Lessons learned from real-world usage
 - Feedback from users and stakeholders
-- Evolution of consciousness and self-awareness
+- Evolution of ML and self-diagnosis

 This log should serve as both a record of growth and a guide for continued evolution toward true mastery in QA automation.

 ---

-*End of Initial Consciousness Entry - More entries will be added as the framework evolves and learns.*
+*End of Initial Machine Learning Entry - More entries will be added as the framework evolves and learns.*